 In the metallogenic chart of the Serrinha sheet (Neves & Delgado, 1995), current sediment anomalies are recorded with Cr (5000 ppm), Ni (5000 ppm), and Cu (100 ppm) located in the referred area.
 Total rock analytical results corroborate these anomalies, with maximum values of 7799 ppm Cr and 2972 ppm Ni being found in serpentinites.
 These values are similar to the bedrock of the VJC chromium mineralization (Lord et al. 2004; Marques et al. 2003b).

-It is also pointed out that both the RMMUB and the VJC are embedded in the same lithotypes, metasediments of marine/plataformal origin, metamorphosed into high amphibolite to granulite facies, composed of olivine - serpentine - marbles, diopside and calcisilitic granulites, and belonging to the .
+It is also pointed out that both the RMMUB and the VJC are embedded in the same lithotypes, metasediments of marine/plataformal origin, metamorphosed into high amphibolite to granulite facies, composed of olivine - serpentine - marbles, diopside and calc-silicate granulites, and belonging to the TNIC.
 (Gama, 2019; Ribeiro, 2016).
 The RMMUB is located around 60km from a mineralized body in Cr, in the region of Laje Nova associated with the VJC.
 Therefore, the results suggest an extension of the Cr prospecting area, where the fertility of prospects in the Vale of Jacurici could be extended to the south, up to Capim Grosso county, totalizing an extension of about 160 km for the occurrence of mafic-ultramafic bodies with high chromium contents.

 8 Conclusions

 The field and petrographic analyses revealed that the RMMUB represents paleocumulates of layered M-UM rocks consisting of gabbros, pyroxenites, and dunites, with preserved lithogeochemical characteristics even with petrographic evidence of metamorphic action, registered mainly by the serpentinized dunites.
 The lithogeochemical results indicate similarities with the VJC rocks and differences with the SJJS counterpart.
-We suggest that, due to the scale of mapping, the RMMUB may not have been mapped in existing regional works as a result of the complex tectono-structural arrangement of the region of study.
+We suggest that, due to the scale of mapping, the RMMUB may not have been mapped in existing regional works as a result of the complex tecnonic arrangement of the region of study.
 Thus, the discovery of this new M-UM body in an area of great metallogenic fertility opens a potential for the discovery of new Cr mineralization and magmatic sulfides of Ni, Cu, and EGP, in the Salvador-Curaçá Orogen, São Francisco Craton, northeast of the state of Bahia.

 9 Acknowledgements